edamonM/Assignment/report/README.md

 ## Running
 1. conda create --name agentic python=3.10
 2. conda activate agentic
+3. pip install -r requirements.txt
-3. Now you can running by `python run.py` (you must to have a Gemini api key before you run)
+4. Now you can running by `python run.py` (you must to have a Gemini api key before you run)
+5.  you can following the Parameters to adjust `run.py`

 ## Parameters